 Soon, for the living at least, that view might be outdated.

 In my opinion, the psychological impact of this could be disastrous.
 For example, see a family at Christmas, opening presents under the Christmas tree as the mother comes in and says nonchalantly, ‘Let’s switch on Grandma for the day!.’

 The ability to choose to interact with a virtual image of someone who is no longer with us stunts our growth as individuals.
 We would be perpetually stuck in the grieving process; not able to transition to a new way of living without the knowledge we can fire up the deceased at the click of a button.

-However, we don’t have to buy the product, we can choose to go through the grieving process naturally without the virtual world impacting us.
-I would argue that the societal pressure, guilt and more over choice of being able to resurrect a loved one at the click of the button would be too much for us to live with.
+However, we don’t have to buy the product.
+You can choose to go through the grieving process naturally without the virtual world-impacting us.
+I would argue that the societal pressure, guilt and moreover choice of being able to resurrect a loved one at the click of the button would be too much for us to live with.
 The thought of being able to see and ‘interact’ with someone we miss so dearly, even if it is artificial and limited would be overwhelming.